marmelab/react-admin/docs/Tutorial.md

 Copy the `PostEdit` code dumped by the guesser in the console to the `posts.js` file so that you can customize the view.
 Don't forget to `import` the new components from react-admin.

-You can now adjust the `PostEdit` component to disable the edition of the primary key (`id`), place it first, use the user `name` instead of the user `id` in the reference, and use a longer test input for the `body` field, as follows:
+You can now adjust the `PostEdit` component to disable the edition of the primary key (`id`), place it first, use the user `name` instead of the user `id` in the reference, and use a longer text input for the `body` field, as follows:

 ```diff
 // in src/posts.js